zerosats/zerosats/GettingStarted.md

 ### 3. Send Tokens

 Transfer tokens privately to another user.
+This is done via creating a note and sending the note to a user via a communication channel (i.e. Signal).

 #### Step 3a: Create a Note for the Recipient